-“My dear, never forget that Kyars once smashed a fully-stocked and armored Crucian army.
-What are a smattering of infidel pirates, compared to that?”
+“My dear, never forget that Kyars smashed a fully stocked and armored Crucian army at the Syr Darya last year.
+If not for him, Micah the Metal and Imperator Heraclius would’ve wiped our ungrateful cousins up north from history.
+What is a smattering of infidel pirates, compared to that?”

 Meaning: I will not be recalling the gholam.
 Perfect.
 “You’re right.
 Of course.
 He’ll be back before the cold winds blow down from the End…from the Waste.”

 “We can’t let pirates winter in our seaside towns and forts, cutting off trade with Ejaz, Sirm, Dycondi.
 Kyars and twenty thousand gholam will show them an Alanyan recompense for their crimes.
-By the coming of the cold winds, you and Kyars will be cuddling amid a coal-burning fire, surely.”
+By the coming of the desert chill, you and Kyars will be cuddling amid a coal-burning fire, surely.”

-A sickening thought.
-Nonetheless, winter remained moons away, and so my window seemed expansive enough.
+A sickening thought, for which I suppressed a shudder.
+Nonetheless, winter remained moons away, and so my window seemed wide enough.
 “A wonderful thought.”